circuitvalley/chc5_sensor_v4l2_drivers/README.md

 4 and CM4 the fork carries tuning only for imx283 and imx477, so on those boards the other six sensors are raw V4L2 only for now.

-## Status

-Bring-up was done on a Raspberry Pi 5.
-Seven of the eight sensors stream through both V4L2 and libcamera, with autogain, manual exposure and colour calibration working.
-Each sensor's README records what was tested for that part, the limits found and the workarounds still needed.

-The one exception is the **imx283**, whose module never answers on I2C on the Pi connector.
-That is being tracked as a hardware question, not a driver one.

-Nothing here has been tested on a Pi 4 or CM4 yet.
-The drivers build for those boards and the overlays are written for them, but no module has been run on a unicam receiver.